 Please tell us why you believe your company to be unique and worthy of this award.
 This can include information about consistent and successful sales strategies, trend-forward menu design and development, food presentation, exceptional training programs that stress staff retention, year-over-year growth, heightened publicity.

-For Product Innovation:
+For Supplier-submitted Product & technological Innovation:

 What challenges did you face developing this product?
 (Examples could include )